Modern Slavery Statement

 Leveraging our expertise in the clinical trial services’ industry, Abacus Medicine offers a range of services and technologies aimed at enhancing various aspects of clinical trials within the biotech and pharmaceutical sector.

-As per 31st of December 2024, the Abacus Medicine Group consists of 50 legal entities.
-The number of employees counted more than 1300 in 9 different countries.
-For our parallel import and wholesale service we have warehouses and repacking facilities in the Netherlands and in Hungary.
+As per 31st of December 2025, the Abacus Medicine Group consists of 56 legal entities.
+The number of employees was more than 1700 in 9 different countries.
+For our parallel import and wholesale service we have warehouses and repacking facilities in the Belgium, Netherlands and in Hungary and warehouses in Ireland and Germany.

 Supply chain

-Abacus Medicine works with a large number of suppliers of medicines from Europe, more 250 for medicines alone.
+Abacus Medicine works with many suppliers of medicines from Europe, more 250 for medicines alone.
 Our suppliers are vital to our business, just as Abacus Medicine is vital to the business of many suppliers.

 Customer and supply chain relations hold a unique position in the parallel distribution industry where demand always exceeds supply.
 Abacus Medicine seeks loyal, long-term partnerships with our business partners.